5 of the Most Common Problems with Home Insurance Claims

 - The cost of moving; and

-- Travel and storage
+- Travel and storage.

 Another source of disagreement may be the insurance company’s determination of the date on which your home is rendered livable after the repairs are completed.
 For example, if repairs to your home are completed during your children’s exams, you might not want to move while they’re studying, and you may delay your move-in.
-Once the home is rendered liable, your Additional Living Expense coverage terminates (with some minor exceptions such as moving costs), so if you choose to delay moving back into a repaired home, any additional costs incurred will not be covered.
+Once the home is considered livable, your Additional Living Expense coverage terminates (with some minor exceptions such as moving costs), so if you choose to delay moving back into a repaired home, any additional costs incurred will not be covered.

 #3 Personal Property and Depreciation

 The Personal Property and Contents coverage of your home insurance policy is meant to cover the costs of replacing the personal property damaged by a fire or flood.
 This includes items like furniture, electronics, clothing and linens, artwork, as well as wet, dry, and frozen food.

 An itemized list of everything damaged will be required on any claim.
 The insurance adjuster will inform you as to whether it is your responsibility to create the list, or the insurer will have the list created.
 Whether you create the original list or you review the one presented by the insurance company, it is in your best interest to ensure that it is as detailed and accurate as possible.
 Enlist the help of family and friends, and jog your memory with the help of photos.

 Another common source of contention comes from the type of Personal Property and Contents coverage available.
 The two most common types of Personal Property and Contents insurance coverage are Actual Cash Value and Replacement Cost.